-There is no specific antiviral therapy for COVID-19, though there are a few ongoing trials.
-Supportive care may help to relieve symptoms and should include support of vital organ functions in severe cases.
+There is no specific therapy for COVID-19, though there are many ongoing trials.
+Corticosteroids may reduce mortality in patients with critical disease and remdesivir may shorten time to clinical improvement in hospitalized patients with severe COVID-19.
+Supportive care helps to relieve symptoms and should include support of vital organ functions in severe cases.

 Vito Iacoviello, MD, is Deputy Editor for Infectious Disease, Allergy, and Immunology at DynaMed.

 Heather D. Marshall, PhD, is a Senior Medical Writer and Digital Media Specialist at DynaMed.